Power Apps for Oil & Gas Field Operations: A Practical Primer

 Expose the right info at the right time.

-Give field crews instant access to production numbers, tank levels, equipment history, and SOPs via intuitive screens—no VPNs or complicated HMIs.
+Give field crews instant access to production numbers, tank levels, equipment history, and SOPs via simple mobile screens.
+No VPNs, no clunky HMIs.

 Pro tip: Add quick actions (e.g., “Create Maintenance Request” or “Raise Hazard”) directly on key asset screens to reduce context switching.